LAST UPDATED: 4 September 2017

-Today Tonight airs undercover footage of SA abattoir workers being warned of an upcoming quarantine audit, while allegedly breaching regulations by smoking drugs.
+Today Tonight airs undercover footage of SA slaughterhouse workers being warned of an upcoming quarantine audit, while allegedly breaching regulations by smoking drugs.
 Watch the full story on the Today Tonight website.

 Shining a light on cruelty

-Cases like these and many others highlight the critical importance of independent investigators in protecting animals and informing the community of the real conditions behind closed doors in factory farms and abattoirs.
+Cases like these and many others highlight the critical importance of independent investigators in protecting animals and informing the community of the real conditions behind closed doors in factory farms and slaughterhouses.